John-Malcolm-Design/medtech/README.md

 We getting dem all bitches

 ### Questions
-- Can we intelligemtly skip higher sections based on progressive score.
+- Can we intelligently skip higher (e.g: entry < performing) sections based on progressive score?
+- Is there a tag domain, e.g - 50 or 100 set tags or will moderators be able to create new tags on the fly?